Nereare/Grimoire/docs/index.md

 * Settlement layout; and
 * Spell layout.

-We also recommend you read first the [Introduction](introduction.md) guide.
+We also recommend you read first the [Introduction to Layouts](introduction) guide.

 [Grimoire]: https://github.com/Nereare/Grimoire
 [Jekyll]: https://jekyllrb.com/